pluginized-protocols/libxbgp/docs/source/plugin_memory.rst

    this memory location is identified by a unique identifier.
 It is up to the user that allocate memory to pick an identifier.
 Hence, other pluglet could easily retrieve the pointer associated to the ID.
 Note that the same ID can be used on different plugins.
 Indeed, as plugins are isolated from each other, the allocated system memory is different.
-The manager keep different mapping <identifier; memory pointer> for each plugin.
+The manager keeps different mapping <identifier; memory pointer> for each plugin.
    Functions dedicated to this memory part are defined below :

    .. code-block:: c